mokpi/Rock-Paper-Scissors-with-Jetson-Nano/README.md

 Train the model with the data collected.

 ### `test_game.ipynb`
-Code for actual gameplay process.
-This code is a simplification of game.ipynb.
-When you cloned this repository, you sholud try first.
+Code for testing gameplay process.
+This code is a simplified version of `game.ipynb`, the GPIO part indicating the device's choice of Rock/Paper/Scissor is removed.

+Try running this file before `game.ipynb` when you clone this project.

 ### `game.ipynb`
 Code for actual gameplay process, including GPIO lights and buttons.

-During the gameplay, the resulted model is used to recognize the hand gesture of the player.
+During the gameplay, the trained model is used to recognize the hand gesture of the player.

 ### Table for meanings of folder names
 >| Category | Meaning |